Frequently Asked Questions (FAQ)

 What can I do about an animal running loose, ongoing barking dog, or other animal complaint?

 The Panhandle Animal Welfare Society (PAWS) is contracted by the City of Crestview to provide animal control services.
 Animal Control Officers employed by PAWS are authorized to investigate animal related complaints, issue citations, and perform other enforcement functions for animal ordinance violations.
 Please contact PAWS directly at (850) 244-0196.
-If the issue requires the assistance of a Police Officer, the Animal Control Officer will contact the Crestview Police Department.
+If the issue requires the assistance of a Police Officer, the Animal Control Dispatcher will contact the Crestview Police Department.

 What do you have to do to become a Police Officer?
 How do you get into the Police Academy?